 The transfer of the Divestment Business comprises revenue generating customer contracts and key staff deemed reasonably necessary to be an effective national competitor.

-ServiceMaster, based in Georgia USA, is a mega bucks company recording revenues of near £2 billion in 2018.
+ServiceMaster, based in Tennessee, USA, is a mega bucks company recording revenues of near £2 billion in 2018.
 They are very well known in the US pest control business with their Terminix brand.
 However, those with good memories will recall that Terminix used to have a presence in the UK, but in 2012 that business was sold to Ecolab.

 However, unbeknown to most ServiceMaster does already have a presence in the UK and Irish markets as the company has recently purchased Pest Pulse, a technology-based pest control company based in Dublin.